CenterForSpatialResearch/Fall2017Workshops/Tutorials/01_ThinkingSpace.md

 ![Attribute](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MappingData01/13_SelectByExpression.png)

 Either route will open the `Select by Expression` tool.
-We can be sure we are selecting features from the correct layer from the header of this dialogue box.
+We can be sure we are selecting features from the correct layer from the header of this dialog box.
 We see that the header reads “Select by expression - populated_places” and because we will select the cities first we know we are selecting features from the correct layer.

 If we click on any of the terms in the central box (highlighted in magenta) a description of it will appear on the right side (highlighted in blue).
 We will combine the field name with other operators which we will find in the magenta box in order to build an expression in the green box on the left side.